-The area of Piancavallo has developed a strong vocation for sports: modern ski resorts, riding schools and climbing walls await you, to offer you all the sports you love.
+The area of Piancavallo has developed a strong vocation for sports: modern ski resorts, riding schools, and climbing walls await you, to offer you all the sports you love.
 These ancient mountains are young in spirit and boast state-of-the-art facilities for all kinds of activities.
 Castaldia, at an altitude of 1108 meters above sea level, is a mecca for those who want to soar through the clouds on a paraglider.

 For those who love water and exciting sports like canoeing and kayaking, sailing and windsurfing, there is nothing better than Lake Barcis or the three lakes in Val Tramontina, by the Meduna torrent.
 Caves, ravines, and limestone gorges formed by the slow and constant erosion of the torrent characterize the Green Caves of Pradis.
 Forra del Cellina, another spectacular gorge created by erosion, offers one of the most extraordinary landscapes of the entire Alpine arch.

 For mountain bikers, there are over 30 trails that cater to experts as well as those who simply want to enjoy some relaxing fun.
 At the end of each itinerary, you can explore towns and villages, some of which have just a handful of houses: places far from the rest of the world, with a cozy inn that seems to be there just for you.

 A holiday of discovery and memory in the Friulian Alps.
 It is the discovery of traditions that are still alive, and the memory of a civilization preserved in numerous museums of art and rural culture.

 In the hamlets of Frisanco and Poffabro, you’ll come across typical buildings made of wood and stone, with lattice balconies overlooking cobbled streets.
 Erto and Casso, examples of the area’s spontaneous architecture, vividly recall the Vajont disaster of 1963, when a part of the mountain collapsed into the hydroelectric dam and the water from the reservoir washed two towns away forever.
 The unfolding of this tragedy is illustrated in the permanent exhibition at the Visitors’ Centre of the Parco delle Dolomiti Friulane.